Supreme (character): Warren Ellis' Supreme

 The character was revived again in 2015 in a seven-issue miniseries published by Image Comics written by Warren Ellis entitled Supreme: Blue Rose.
 The miniseries incorporates elements and characters from Alan Moore's run and Liefeld's original concept.
 The setup of the story also obliquely references the events of Larsen's run.

 The universe of Blue Rose initially closely resembles reality, with no superpowered individuals or fictional elements.
 Magic and science-fiction level technology are non-existent, and superheroes are the stuff of comic books.
 Throughout the series, the world of the story becomes gradually more fantastical.

 Decorated but unemployed and slightly mentally ill investigative journalist Diana Dane has a dream where Danny Fuller informs her that the universe is only months old, and warns her not to trust Darius Dax.
 The next morning, she meets with and is hired by Dax to investigate strange events in the small town of Littlehaven.
 Although the official story is that a plane crashed onto Littlehaven, in fact the ruins of a golden city fell out of the sky onto the town.
 Dax shows Diana an arch emblazoned with the word "Supreme" recovered from the crash site, as well as a video showing local man Ethan Crane seemingly exploding into bright light moments before the crash.

 Diana heads to Littlehaven to investigate, accompanied by Linda, aka "Twilight Girl Marvel", and followed by an assassin named Reuben Tube, who plans to kill Ethan on Dax's orders.
 She continues to encounter Danny in dreams, and also experiences strange visions and observes unusual phenomena such as naturally occurring blue roses and three-winged birds.
 Objects and characters from the in-universe television serial Professor Night begin to bleed through into reality.

 It is eventually revealed that the Supremacy was destroyed by an army of Darius Daxes, triggering a revision.
 However, the destruction of the Supremacy and subsequent crash onto Earth resulted in the revision going badly wrong.
 The new version of Supreme did not fully come into existence, and persons from previous revisions are appearing in the current one, in some cases retaining partial memories of their prior existence.
-Reality is in flux, with the earliest point of stability being the 2800s.
+Reality is in flux, with the earliest point of stability being the 29th century.
 Time traveller Zayla Zarn, reasoning that the present is doomed, begins gathering her friends in the current era and transporting them to the future.